UtopianFuturist/dearest-llama/README.md

 ## Deployment

-This bot is designed to be deployed on Render.com.
+This bot is designed to be deployed on Render.com's free tier.
 You can use the included `render.yaml` file for easy deployment.
 You will need a Render account to deploy this bot.
 When deploying on Render, ensure you set it up as a 'Web Service'.